RenaissanceMan06/Marital_Infidelity/index.md

 # Data Set
 To tackle this case study, I utilized Fair’s Affair data set.
 It featured `10 columns and 601 rows`.
-Some notable features were frequency of affairs, gender, age, years married, and religiousness.
+Some notable features were gender, age, years married, and religiousness.
 After running a correlation matrix, the significant predictors for my model were years married, religiousness, and happiness rating.